Stage 4 – Growth in Height Slows Down

 Typical Age Range

-This stage starts when the adolescent growth spurt slows down to childhood rates or less and ends when growth in height stops.
-On average it starts around age 15 but can start as early as 12 or as late as 18.
+This stage begins when the adolescent growth spurt slows to childhood rates or below and ends when growth in height ceases.
+On average, it typically begins around age 15, but can start as early as 9 or as late as 19.
 It typically lasts about two years.

 Characteristics and Changes During Stage 4: